ryanipark/recipe-web-app/README.md

   - API for recipes to be imported into third party applications
   - ~~Session variables stored in database, for potential scale issues~~
   - Containerize using docker
+  - Add api to upload images within a recipe to external site (Will most likely use imgur)